 There’s quite a lot of popular membership organisations out there.
 From really big organisations down to some more local ones in the UK that you might know.
 Many of these, while based in the UK, do have global members.

-These include Youpreneur, Member Site Academy, Soulful PR, SuperFastBusiness with James Schramko, Dan Norris’s Mastermind, Female Entrepreneur Association and Entrepreneurs’ Circle.
+These include Youpreneur, Member Site Academy, Atomic, Soulful PR, SuperFastBusiness with James Schramko, Dan Norris’s Mastermind, Female Entrepreneur Association and Entrepreneurs’ Circle.
 Oh and of course there is us, the Content Marketing Academy (CMA) too!

 Even more locally than that, you can join your local chamber, a networking club or a professional membership organisation, which are also membership organisations.
 You might join your local bowling club, or it could be WeightWatchers, BNI, a charity, they’re all technically membership organisations.